ultraspicy/CS-230/course_material/README.md

 ### W1A2
 Build ConvNets to create a classifier and identify sign language digits, using TF Keras Sequential and Functional APIs

+### W2A1
+Building a very deep convolutional network, using Residual Networks (ResNets)

+### W2A2
+Using transfer learning on a pre-trained CNN to build an Alpaca/Not Alpaca classifier